jahlen/hugo-azure-static-webapp/app/content/post/welcome.md

 You will find the latest instructions on how to setup and configure your static website [here](https://github.com/jahlen/hugo-azure-static-webapp-quickstart).

+Your website comes with the Hugo Clarity theme.
+Here are [instructions](https://github.com/chipzoller/hugo-clarity) for the theme.

 #### How to edit your website

 You can edit the files under *app/content*.
 Instead of editing them manually, you can use Netlify CMS.
 There is an Admin-button in the page footer that will take you to Netlify CMS.

 #### How to setup Netlify CMS

 You need to update *app/static/admin/config.yml* and setup OAuth authentication.
-Check the instructions [here](https://github.com/jahlen/hugo-azure-static-webapp-quickstart).
+Check the instructions [here](https://github.com/jahlen/hugo-azure-static-webapp-quickstart#7-optional-configure-netlify-cms).

 #### Links not working?
 Check the baseurl setting in your *app/config/_default/config.toml* file.